 The Buffalo Municipal Housing Authority is a Section 8 and Public Housing Public Housing Agency in Buffalo, New York.

-The Buffalo Municipal Housing Authority serves Erie County, Buffalo, Hamburg, Amherst, Cheektowaga, Eden, Boston, Akron, Angola, West Seneca, Alden, Williamsville, East Aurora, Tonawanda, Kenmore, Springville, Clarence, Grand Island, Lancaster, Lackawanna, Depew, Blasdell, Holland, Orchard Park, North Collins, Orchard Park Town, Amherst Town, Clarence Center, County Subdivisions not defined, Angola on the Lake, Aurora, Billington Heights, Brant, Colden, Collins, Concord, Eggertsville, Elma, Elma Center, Evans, Farnham, Grandyle Village, Harris Hill, Lake Erie Beach, Marilla, Newstead, North Boston, Sardinia, Sloan, Tonawanda Reservation, Town Line, University at Buffalo, Wales and Wanakah.
+The Buffalo Municipal Housing Authority serves Erie County, Buffalo, Hamburg, Amherst, Cheektowaga, Eden, Boston, Akron, Angola, West Seneca, Alden, Williamsville, East Aurora, Tonawanda, Kenmore, Springville, Clarence, Grand Island, Lancaster, Lackawanna, Depew, Blasdell, Holland, Orchard Park, North Collins, Orchard Park Town, Amherst Town, Clarence Center, Angola on the Lake, Aurora, Billington Heights, Brant, Colden, Collins, Concord, Eggertsville, Elma, Elma Center, Evans, Farnham, Grandyle Village, Harris Hill, Lake Erie Beach, Marilla, Newstead, North Boston, Sardinia, Sloan, Tonawanda Reservation, Town Line, University at Buffalo, Wales and Wanakah.

 As of the most recent VMS report, Buffalo Municipal Housing Authority manages 409 active Housing Choice Vouchers.